-Red quirement Key risk/Section of key risk Page number OV A - Bank risk management approach r risk management objectives and policies are disclosed in relation to 10 key risk e requirements of table OVA are therefore discussed in relation to these 10 key ri (a) How the business model determines and interacts with the overall risk Credit risk 17 profile (e.g. the key risks related to the business model and how each of these risks is reflected and described in the risk disclosures) and how the Investment risk 41 risk profile of the bank interacts with the risk tolerance approved by the Traded market risk 45 board Balance sheet risk 48 Liquidity risk 49 Reputational risk 64 Legal risk 64 e.g. oversight and delegation of authority; breakdown of responsibilities by type of risk, business unit, etc); relationships between the structures evolved in risk management processes (e.g. board of directors, executive management, separate risk committee, risk management structure, Conduct risk 65 Capital management risk 66 Operational risk 61 Summary of risks during year in review 11 - 13 Overview of our principle risks 15 The risk governance structure: responsibilities attributed throughout the bank Credit risk 17 (e.g. oversight and delegation of authority; breakdown of responsibilities by type of risk, business unit, etc); relationships between the structures Investment risk 41 involved in risk management processes (e.g. board of directors, executive ment processes (e.g. board of directors, executive risk committee, risk management structure, Traded market risk Balance sheet risk 45 Balance sheet risk 48 Liquidity risk 49 Reputational risk 64 Legal risk 64 Conduct risk 65 Capital management risk 66 Operational risk 61 (c) Channels to communicate, decline and enforce the risk culture within Applies to all key risks: the bank (e.g. code of conduct; manuals containing operating limits or procedures to treat violations or breaches of risk thresholds; procedures to raise and share risk issues between business lines and risk functions) Philosophy and approach to risk management 11 to raise and share hisk issues between business lines and hisk functions) Risk framework, committees and forums 16 Risk management framework 66 (d) The scope and main features of risk measurement systems Group risk management objectives 11 (e) Description of the process of risk information reporting provided to the board and senior management, in particular the scope and main content of reporting on risk exposure Risk assessment and reporting 66 (f) Qualitative information on stress testing (e.g. portfolios subject to stress Stress testing framework 12 testing, scenarios adopted and methodologies used, and use of stress testing in risk management) Summary of investments held and stress testing analysis 42 Capital stress testing scenarios 67 Stress testing is used as a mitigation technique against some of the key risks identified and is discussed in the mitigation section referenced below
+Red quirement Key risk/Section of key risk Page number OV A - Bank risk management approach r risk management objectives and policies are disclosed in relation to ten key rise requirements of table OVA are therefore discussed in relation to these ten key (a) How the business model determines and interacts with the overall risk Credit risk 16 profile (e.g. the key risks related to the business model and how each of these risks is reflected and described in the risk disclosures) and how Investment risk 40 the risk profile of the bank interacts with the risk tolerance approved by Traded market risk 44 the board Balance sheet risk 47 Liquidity risk 48 Reputational risk 61 Legal risk 61 Conduct risk 62 Capital management risk 62 Operational risk 59 Summary of risks during year in review 10 - 12 Overview of our principle risks 14 (b) The risk governance structure: responsibilities attributed throughout the bank Credit risk 16 (e.g. oversight and delegation of authority; breakdown of responsibilities Investment risk 40 by type of risk, business unit, etc); relationships between the structures involved in risk management processes (e.g. board of directors, executive management, separate risk committee, risk management structure, Traded market risk 44 Balance sheet risk 47 compliance function, internal audit function) Liquidity risk 49 Reputational risk 61 Legal risk 61 Conduct risk 62 Capital management risk 63 Operational risk 59 (c) Channels to communicate, decline and enforce the risk culture within Applies to all key risks: the bank (e.g. code of conduct; manuals containing operating limits or procedures to treat violations or breaches of risk thresholds; procedures Philosophy and approach to risk management 10 to raise and share risk issues between business lines and risk functions) Risk framework, committees and forums 15 (d) The scope and main features of risk measurement systems Group risk management objectives 10 (e) Description of the process of risk information reporting provided to the board and senior management, in particular the scope and main content of reporting on risk exposure Risk assessment and reporting 64 (f) Qualitative information on stress testing (e.g. portfolios subject to stress Stress testing framework 11 testing, scenarios adopted and methodologies used, and use of stress testing in risk management) Summary of investments held and stress testing analysis 41 Capital stress testing scenarios 65 Stress testing is used as a mitigation technique against some of the key risks identified and is discussed in the mitigation section referenced below